-Be Kind, Please Rewind: Oregon Blockbuster is last on Earth
+Oregon Blockbuster outlasts others to become last on Earth

 On a recent weekday, Michael Trovato of Melbourne, Australia, stopped by while visiting his twin sister in Bend.

-After posing for a photo, Trovato said he misses a time when choosing a movie meant browsing hundreds of titles and asking a video clerk for insight instead of letting a movie-streaming service recommend one for him based on a computer algorithim.
+After posing for a photo, Trovato said he misses a time when choosing a movie meant browsing hundreds of titles and asking a video clerk for insight instead of letting a movie-streaming service recommend one for him based on a computer algorithm.

 “I miss quite a bit being able to walk into a Blockbuster or CD store and have that social experience and see people looking at stuff and talking to people,” Trovato said.
-“It’s something you don’t get from the slick presentation of a music service or, you know, from the Internet.”
+“It’s something you don’t get from the slick presentation of a music service or, you know, from the internet.”

 The Bend store doesn’t seem to be in danger of closing anytime soon.